Are you getting the appropriate R&D tax credits for your business?

 What is the Research & Development Tax Credit?

-An R&D Tax Credit is a tax incentive sponsored by the government to reward firms for conducting research in the United States.
-Its goal is to incentivize innovation and keep tech jobs in the United States.
-It is for businesses of all sizes—not just research labs.
+R&D tax credit is an incentive that rewards taxpayers for conducting research in the United States.
+Its goal is to promote and incentivize innovation by allowing tax credits for their research expenditures.
+It is for the businesses of all sizes not just research labs and larger corporations.

 In 2015, PATH Act modified the R&D Tax Credit to benefit startups and mid-sized businesses.